What Does Science Say About Ginkgo Biloba’s Health Benefits?

 A number of placebo-controlled studies for Alzheimer’s and dementia patients have used Ginkgo.
 So far the results have been somewhat mixed.
 But this shouldn’t be an issue, really.
 Even pharmaceutical drugs approved for dementia treatment have only had a modest effect in slowing its progression.

-For example, one review found that Ginkgo has a small effect on improving the symptoms of dementia and cerebral insufficiency.
-These were similar in effect to the drug Hydergine at a dosage of 120mg of Ginkgo per day for 4-6 weeks (24).
+For example, one review found that Ginkgo has a modest effect on improving symptoms of dementia and cerebral insufficiency.
+The results were comparable to certain medications when participants took 120 mg of Ginkgo daily for 4-6 weeks (24).

 A further review paper looked at studies that had lasted for at least six months in duration.
 Compared to 4 second-generation cholinesterase inhibitors, Ginkgo had a similar level of effectiveness in treating moderate Alzheimer’s and dementia (25).
 Cholinesterase inhibitors help treat dementia by inhibiting the enzyme cholinesterase which breaks down acetylcholine.